Skip to content

 Development build

-If you are actively working on the app instead of producing a release-style binary, use:
+If you are actively working on the app rather than producing a release-style binary, use:

 bun run dev